LaudateCorpus1/annotary-sublime-plugin/README.md

 # Annotary

-Annotary is a tool allowing developers to annotated Solidity source code with expected execution behavior and then drive a symbolic execution to find potential violations.
+Annotary supports developers to write error-free Solidity smart contracts.
+It does so by adding a number of annotations (thus the name) which express conditions and invariants which must be fulfilled by the smart contract.
+An symbolic/concolic execution analysis engine based on a modified version of Mythril will then check if the contract code may violate any of the conditions.

+This project is the plugin that brings error/warning highlighting and support for annotations to the Sublime Text editor.
+The actual symbolic execution engine is included as a submodule and hosted [here](https://github.com/konradweiss/mythril).

 ## Installation

-1) To integrate the plugin first clone this repository
+1) To integrate the plugin first clone this repository including submodules:
-2) Initialize submodules:

 ```
-git submodule init
-git submodule update
+git clone --recurse-submodules  git@github.com:Fraunhofer-AISEC/annotary-sublime-plugin.git
 ```

-3) Install libraries
+2) Install libraries
 ```
 sudo apt-get install libssl-dev
 ```

-4) Maybe if the installation does not successfully install requirement do it by:
+3) If the installation did not succeed, you may need to install further Mythril dependencies:
 ```
 cd mythril
 pip3 install -r requirements.txt
 ```

-5) Install mythril modified for annotary
+4) Install the Annotary-compatible version of Mythril:
 ```
 cd mythril
 python3 setup.py build
 sudo python3 setup.py install
 ```

-6) Copy plugin to Sublime's plugin Folder: e.g.
+4) Copy this plugin to Sublime's plugin folder: e.g.

 ```
 cp -R annotary ~/.config/sublime-text-3/Packages/
 ```

 Run an analysis over the Annotary submenu when right-clicking inside a .sol file to open the context Menu.

 Note:
-It is also necessary to get the solidity compiler, install it:
+It is also necessary to get the solidity compiler.
+Install it with:

 ```
 sudo apt-get install solc
 ```
 or get a specific version from https://github.com/ethereum/solidity/releases

-Python version used: 3.6 the minimal version 3.5.3 should be sufficient
+Python version used: 3.6, version 3.5.3 should also be sufficient

-## Annotations
+## Supported Annotations

+The following annotations are supported by Annotary:

 ### @check
 An annotation of the form `@check(<condition>)` can be inline to check whether or not the specific `condition` holds at that point in the program.